as-ideas/recruitment-tests-public/backend-articles/TASKS.md

 #### 8. Add logic to calculate the total image price sum by its `image-author`

+As an accounter, I need to know the exact royalties we have to pay to each image-author for a correct clearing.

-The price-calculation is a real critical part of our application, as we neither want to pay too much, nor to few royalties to the image-authors.
+The price-calculation is a real critical part of our application, as we neither want to pay too much, nor too few royalties to the image-authors.
 Show us that the calculation works.

 ### 9. Extend the accounting endpoint to show for each image-author the calculated total price sum